 - Season the pork chops with salt and pepper.
 Rub both sides of each chop with fresh thyme.

-- Heat the vegetable oil in a skillet over medium-high heat until shimmering.
+- Heat the 2 tablespoons vegetable oil in a large skillet over medium-high heat until shimmering.
 Add the seasoned pork to the pan and cook for 4-5 minutes per side until browned.
 Remove the pork from the pan and set aside.

-- Return the browned pork to the pan, turn the heat down to medium, and simmer until the pork is cooked through, about 4-6 minutes.
+- Return the browned pork to the pan, turn the heat down to medium, cover with a lid, and simmer until you cook the pork through, about 4-6 minutes.
 Ensure that the pork chops reach 145 ºF (63 ºC) as measured with a meat thermometer.